On Convergence of Federated Averaging Langevin Dynamics

-In this paper, we make a first step in answering this question in the affirmative.
-We propose the federated averaging Langevin dynamics for posterior inference beyond the Gaussian distribution.
-We list our contributions as follows: \begin{itemize} \item We present a novel non-asymptotic convergence analysis for FA-LD from simulating strongly log-concave distributions on non-i.i.d data when the learning rate is fixed.
-The frequently used bounded gradient assumption of $\ell_2$ norm in FedAvg optimization is not required. \item The convergence analysis indicates that injected noise, data heterogeneity, and stochastic-gradient noise are all driving factors that affect the convergence.
+\item The convergence analysis indicates that injected noise, data heterogeneity, and stochastic-gradient noise are all driving factors that affect the convergence.
 Such an analysis provides a concrete guidance on the optimal number of local updates to minimize communications. \item We can activate partial device updates to avoid straggler’s effects in practical applications and tune the correlation of injected noises to protect privacy. \item We also provide differential privacy guarantees, which shed light on the trade-off between data privacy and accuracy given a limited budget. \end{itemize}